prateeksharma17/spring-boot-swagger-shopping-cart-rest-api/README.md

 5) Database       :   H2 Database
 6) Testing        :   REST-Assured with JUnit

-All the API Endpoints can be checked at above provided Swagger link once the src/main/java/application/ShoppingCartApplication.java file is run (assuming on localhost).
+All the API Endpoints can be checked at above provided Swagger link once the src/main/java/application/ShoppingCartApplication.java file is run.
 A subset of the endpoints is as shown in the below image.
-For the full list of endpoints, navigate to swagger url (http://localhost:8080/shoppingcart/swagger-ui.html)
+For the full list of endpoints, navigate to swagger url (http://31.220.58.70:7070/shoppingcart/swagger-ui.html)